 Ingredients & Substitutions

-- Beef Stew Meat – I like to use cubed-up chuck roast here, but bottom round will work as well.
-The packages of ‘stew meat’ you find labeled as such in the store often produce stringy dry beef.
-Chuck roast braises into a fork-tender perfectly moist finished stew.
+- Beef Stew Meat – I like to use cubed-up chuck roast here, but bottom round will also work.
+The packages of ‘stew meat’ you find labeled as such in the store often produce stringy, dry beef.
+Chuck roast braises into a fork-tender, perfectly moist finished stew.

 - Oil – I like to use avocado oil to sear the beef because it can tolerate higher temperatures without smoking, but you can use whatever oil you’d like to sear the cubed beef.
 Olive oil would also work.